curl/everything-curl/protocols.md

 TLS.
 They are also themselves protocols that change over time, get new features and get attacked so that new ways of handling security etc forces curl to adapt and change.

+## About adhering to standards and who's right

+TBD